codacy/docs/docs/getting-started/getting-started-with-codacy.md

 # Getting started with Codacy

-Codacy automatically identifies issues through static code review analysis and notifies you on security issues, code coverage, code duplication, and code complexity in every commit and pull request.
+Codacy automatically analyzes your source code and identifies issues as you go, helping you develop software more efficiently with fewer issues down the line.
+Through static code review analysis, Codacy notifies you of security issues, code coverage, code duplication, and code complexity in every commit and pull request.

 To get started, head to [<span class="skip-vale">codacy.com</span>](https://www.codacy.com/) and click **Get started**.

 ## 1. Sign up {: id="sign-up"}

-Signing up with a Git provider such as GitHub, GitLab, or Bitbucket links your Codacy user with your Git provider user, making it easier to add repositories to Codacy and invite your teammates.
+Sign up with a Git provider such as GitHub, GitLab, or Bitbucket.
+This links your Codacy user with your Git provider user, making it easier to add repositories to Codacy and invite your teammates.

-Codacy will ask you to have access to your Git provider during the authorization flow.
+Codacy will request access to your Git provider during the authorization flow.
 [Check the permissions that Codacy requires and why](which-permissions-does-codacy-need-from-my-account.md).
 Codacy will also ask you to fill in a few details about your company so we know a bit more about your use case.

 ## 2. Choose an organization {: id="choose-organization"}